What we treat

 Your weight loss journey

 Curious about trying weight loss medication such as Wegovy?
-At Voy, you’ll get monthly medication plus one-to-one support from our team of clinicians and coaches as part of our weight loss programme.
+At Voy, you’ll get monthly medication plus one-to-one support from our team of clinicians and treatment specialists as part of our weight loss treatment plan.
 We’ll work with you to transform your lifestyle—and will be there to cheer you on at every step.

 Take our quiz to see if you’re eligible, it’ll only take a few minutes.